nivikumar/v1wrappers/ruby/README.txt

 This wrapper allows you to:

+1. Authenticate with the API using OAuth:
+   - Authorize a client ID that is already linked to an app
+   - Get the access token for a client ID that has already been authorized

-1. Make Contact-related operations:
+2. Make Contact-related operations:
    - Create a contact
+   - Update a contact
+   - Delete a contact
    - Get a list of all your contacts
+   - Find contacts by several search criteria
    - Get the details of a particular contact
+   - Get all the lists a contact is part of
+   - Get all the messages targetted to a contact
+   - Get all the contact field names

-2. Make List-related operations:
+3. Make List-related operations:
    - Create a list
+   - Update a list
+   - Delete a list
    - Get all of your lists
    - Get the details of a particular list
    - Create a contact in a particular list
+   - Remove a contact from a particular list
+   - Batch create contacts in a particular list
+   - Batch remove contacts from a particular list
+   - Find a contact in a list
+   - Get all the messages targetted to a list

+4. Make Custom field-related operations:
+   - Create a custom field
+   - Update a custom field
+   - Delete a custom field
+   - Get a list of all your custom fields

+5. Make messages-related operations:
+   - Get a list of all your messages
+   - Find messages by several search criteria

-3. Make Email-related operations:
+6. Make Email-related operations:
    - Create an email
+   - Update an email
-   - Look for an email based on its ID
+   - Delete an email
    - Get the details of a particular email
+   - Perform a launch test for an existing email
-   - Launch an existing email
+   - Launch/schedule an existing email
+   - Unschedule a previously scheduled email
+   - Get all the lists an email is targetted to
    - Get the summary stats of a particular email

+7. Make Social post-related operations:
+   - Get the details of a particular social post
+   - Get the summary stats of a particular social post

 All of these can be done in an object oriented way, or by making direct REST calls to the API through the Client class.